alabou/NMOS-MatroxOnly/NMOS With NDI.md

 ## NDI IS-05 Senders and Receivers

-Connection Management using IS-05 proceeds in exactly the same manner as for any other transport using the NDI specific transport parameters defined in [NDI Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_ndi.json) and [NDI Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_ndi.json).
+Connection Management using IS-05 proceeds in exactly the same manner as for any other transports, using the NDI specific transport parameters defined in [NDI Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_ndi.json) and [NDI Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_ndi.json).
 Because of the one Sender to N Receivers relationship of the NDI transport the `receiver_id` attribute of the NDI Sender's activation MUST be `null`.
 The `sender_id` attribute of the NDI Receiver's activation MUST be set to the id of an NDI Sender or `null` if connecting to a non-NMOS NDI Sender.

 NDI Senders and Receivers MUST be controlled through IS-05 only.
 The activation of a Sender / Receiver and the associated transport parameters MUST be under the control of IS-05 only.

 The `source_name` associated with a Sender MUST be made of the following characters: lower case characters from 'a' to 'z', upper case characters from 'A' to 'Z', numeric characters from '0' to '9', underscore character '_'.
+If the `source_name` transport parameter is a Receiver is not null, it follows the same rule.

 ### Receivers